We all know the feeling. After any particularly unjust defeat, it feels like our teams have been cursed.

 CLICK HERE to claim 888Sport’s offer • 18+ only • New customers only • Max Bet £5 • £10 deposit using promo code • Free bets are granted within 72 hours and expires after 7 days • Free bet stakes not included in returns • Deposit balance is available for withdrawal at any time • Withdrawal restrictions & full T&C’s apply • BeGambleAware

 Between 1959 and 1962, Bela Guttmann managed Benfica to two Portuguese top-flight titles and two European Cups.
 Understandably, the former Hungarian footballer believed he was worthy of a pay rise, but the club turned his request down.

 In response, Guttmann put a curse on the club: “Not in a hundred years from now will Benfica ever be European champion.”
 True to his word, Benfica haven’t won the competition since – and it hasn’t been for the want of trying.

 Since 1962, Benfica have reached eight European finals: five in the European Cup and three in the UEFA Cup/Europa League.
 They have lost all eight, most recently losing on penalties to Sevilla in the 2013/14 Europa League final.
 A year prior, they had lost to a last-minute Chelsea goal in the same competition.

 The supporters will be pleased the club has continued to mostly dominate the domestic scene.
-They have won a record 36 Primeira Liga titles, including four in a row earlier in the current decade.
+They have won a record 37 Primeira Liga titles, including four in a row last decade.
 But those fans will be praying for the European curse to be lifted soon.